andey-robins/lectures/ssd/01-start-slides.md

 - First association with hacktivism
   - Previously known basically for being a club on 4chan
 - Began as attacks against the Church of Scientology

+---

+*"Anonymous is tired of corporate interests controlling the internet and silencing the people’s rights to spread information, but more importantly, the right to SHARE with one another.
+The RIAA and the MPAA feign to aid the artists and their cause; yet they do no such thing.
+In their eyes is not hope, only dollar signs.
+Anonymous will not stand this any longer."* - Anonymous

 ## Node (2009)